andredesousa/webdriverio-selenium-grid/README.md

 # Testing web sites using Selenium Grid

-This project provides a basic setup for auditing websites using [Selenium Grid](https://www.selenium.dev/documentation/grid/).
+This project provides a basic setup for testing websites using [WebdriverIO](https://webdriver.io/) with [Selenium Grid](https://www.selenium.dev/documentation/grid/).
+Selenium Grid helps to master the computer (hub) to distributed test cases among the slave machines (nodes).

 ## Overview